allejo/bzion/web/assets/css/README.md

 ## Stylesheet Structure

+- **abstracts/**
+    - mixins, functions, and variables that are used across the Sass project.
+Nothing in this folder should output any CSS on its own
+- **base/**
+    - generic styles for base HTML elements can also be found here
-- **generic/**
+- **components/**
-    - This folder contains partial Sass files for styling HTML tags
+    - individual components that are used to build the website; e.g. buttons, jumbotrons, etc.
-- **modules/**
+- **layout/**
-    - This folder contains all of the partial Sass files that don't have actual CSS classes but instead only provide mixins or placeholders.
-    - Documentation for all of custom mixins used throughout the project is provided through SassDoc [hosted by alezakos](http://bziondoc.helit.org/sassdoc/)
+    - CSS related to the base structure of the website; e.g. footer, header, menu, etc.
 - **pages/**
-    - This folder contains all of the partial Sass files that contain all of the CSS classes for specific pages
+    - any custom CSS needed for specific pages
-- **partials/**
+- **themes/**
-    - This folder contains all of the partial Sass files that contain reusable CSS classes or classes that handle a specific element of the website (e.g. header, footer, sidebar, menu, etc.)
-    - Partial files in this folder are typically named appropriately based on the page they style or the part of the website they style.
+    - the color schemes for the different themes BZiON will support.
 - **vendor/**
-    - This folder contains all of the Sass libraries or helpers that were written by others and are not actively maintained by BZiON developers.
+    - all of the Sass libraries or helpers that are separate projects from BZiON.
+- **utilities/**
+    - misc CSS helpers
 - styles.scss
     - This file is the heart of the stylesheet which just includes all of the partial Sass files

+> The project is currently under heavy reorganization/maintenance so any folders that are not in the above list are being phased out as soon as the CSS can be moved/cleaned up.

 ## Sass Practices

 ### CSS Structure

 Even though we use Sass, the generated CSS can still be a pain or nightmare especially when you need to debug.
 To make life easier, we follow the [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) syntax for our CSS classes.
-Not only are we using BEM, we have decided to expand on it by using "[namespaces](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/)" in our CSS classes (no, I do not mean LESS namespaces).
+Not only are we using BEM, we have decided to expand on it by using "[namespaces](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/)" in our CSS classes (no, I do not mean Less namespaces).

 ### Libsass